Vision Exploration Logo

 Steve Walkinshaw is the President and owner of Vision Exploration.
 Steve began his career in the oil business in 1980, working as an intern at Forest Oil Corp., where he generated his first successful oil & gas prospect (see John Marble's testimonial).
 He was then hired full-time by Dudley Hughes (Hughes Eastern Corp.) in 1981, serving as Staff (and later District) Geologist, a position he held until 1989.
 In 1989 Steve founded and managed Cougar Exploration, a successful business unit of Paramount Petroleum, until it was acquired by Nuevo Energy in 1992.
 Steve worked as a staff geologist with Nuevo until 1996, when he left Nuevo and was subsequently asked by Dudley Hughes to return as Exploration Manager of Hughes-Rawls, International (HRI).
 Steve was promoted to Executive Vice-President of HRI in 1999.

 In 2000, Steve left HRI to form Vision Exploration.
 Since its inception, Vision Exploration has quietly grown to become the most active non-operating independent oil & gas company in the state.
-Steve is a Registered Professional Geologist in the states of Mississippi and Louisiana, a 38-year member of AAPG, a DPA Certified Petroleum Geologist, and a member of SAGE and AIPG.
+Steve is a Registered Professional Geologist in the state of Mississippi and a Licensed Professional Geoscientist in the State of Louisiana; a 41-year member of AAPG; a DPA Certified Petroleum Geologist; and a member of SAGE and AIPG.
 In addition to his past service as Secretary, Treasurer and President, Steve remains active in the Mississippi Geological Society, serving as Webmaster (having built and maintained the Society's website) since 2002.
 Steve is also a long-standing member and has served as Chairman of the Mississippi State Mapping Advisory Committee (SMAC) since 2017.
 The Committee serves to annually review and approve the ongoing surface mapping efforts of the Mississippi DEQ Office of Geology.
 For further information, please see Steve's LinkedIn profile.
 A comprehensive Curriculum vitae and two-page List of References is available upon request.

 Steve was the first geologist in Mississippi to receive Landmark Advanced Seisworks training in 1992.
-Since that time he has become cross-disciplined in 3D seismic interpretation, able to interpret data using any of the modern software platforms.
-Steve is recognized by leading seismic data brokers like SEI and Seitel as a bona fide geophysical consultant and owns a powerful IHS Kingdom software suite that includes the 2D3D Pak, VuPak, GeoSyn, and Rock Solid Attributes (RSA) modules.
-This enables Steve to apply advanced analysis to his interpretation of 2D and 3D data cube volumes.
-Steve also owns a full license to CGG Jason's PowerBench petrophysical software and has been conducting advanced petrophysical analysis for over 38 years.
+Since that time he has become cross-disciplined in 2D and 3D seismic interpretation, capable of interpreting seismic data using any of the modern 2D/3D software platforms.
+Steve is recognized by leading seismic data brokers like SEI and Seitel as a bona fide geophysical consultant, and he owns a powerful S&P (IHS) Kingdom software suite that includes the 2D3D Pak, VuPak, GeoSyn, and Rock Solid Attributes (RSA) modules.
+This enables him to apply advanced analysis to his interpretations of 2D and 3D data cube volumes.
+Steve also owns a full license to CGG Jason's PowerBench petrophysical software and has been conducting advanced petrophysical analysis for over 44 years.

 In 2002, Steve was honored by the New Orleans Geological Society (NOGS) as the recipient of the Society's Best Paper Award for 2001.
 Steve's presentation was entitled "Magma, Salt and the Chicxulub Impact: Intriguing Implications for the End of the Cretaceous in the Mississippi Embayment".